alexholcombe/MOTcircular/experiment_notes/experiments_on_rps_limit.md

 - Could do it with 1 target, but then have the eye movements problem and worse blurring problem at 120 Hz.
 Somewhat mitigated by having both orbits present but only one with a target.
 - Have to just use single ring?
 Although there will always be a confound between crossing hemifields and not.
 Speed limit could conceivably even have been one of crossing hemifields.
 Yes, so I'm testing that hypothesis.

-3 conditions
+3 conditions (tested >= 3 Ss)
 - One trajectory, centered.  r=6
 - One trajectory, a bit off center. e=5
 - One trajectory, way off center. e=10 or 11
 - Crossed with a second factor which puts the periphery one in each quadrant, yielding 12 conditions.
-Actually that's a bit too many conditions, so let's only go left and right, not up and down also.
+Actually that's too many conditions, so did it only with left and right, not up and down also.

 So the centered one won't happen very often because the two others each have two versions, making a total of 5 conditions.